pdombrza/university-ai-tasks/README.md

 # university-ai-tasks
-Tasks from the ai course.
+Tasks from the introductory AI course.
 Each directory contains a different exercise.

 1. [Gradient descent](/gradient/)